Nice hike crossing Zuruldi range and offering phenomenal views on some of the most prominent peaks of Caucasus

 From Tbilisi to Mestia:

 Few years ago, the best option used to be the overnight train to Zugdidi.
 However, it was cancelled in 2020 due to covid and there are no signs that it's going to be restored anytime soon.
-The only viable replacement is a long-distance night bus, which could also save you a lots of time, but won't be as comfortable as that cencelled sleeper train.
+There is also a long-distance bus leaving at noon, but it also goes only as far as Zugdidi.

-So you might have to stick to the day train.
-It departs from Tbilisi at 8:25 and makes it to Zugdidi at 14:10, just in time to catch some of the last marshrutkas to Svaneti.
+Currently, I would recommend the day train.
+It departs from Tbilisi at 8:20 and makes it to Zugdidi at 14:21, with marshrutkas to Svaneti waiting for its arrival..
 The price of the ride starts at 16 GEL, which is less than 5 EUR.
 Tickets can be bought in advance at matarebeli.ge website (the official web is railway.ge, but that never worked for me).
-Just one important thing - tickets are released for the online sale only some 15 days in advance.
-So don´t freak out if you can´t buy your ticket online because of the "no tickets available" error :)
+Just one important thing - tickets are released for the online sale only some 15 days in advance, but it's not explained anywhere.
+So don´t freak out if you can´t buy your ticket online because of the "no tickets available", "trains not found" or some similar error.
+Just try later :)

-If you want to save time, you could also consider a flight - there are 4 flights a week from Natakhtari airport near Tbilisi, operated by VanillaSky company .
+The last option you could consider is flight - there are 4 flights a week from Natakhtari airport near Tbilisi, operated by VanillaSky company .
 You would see Caucasus from a completely different perspective and for 90 GEL it´s quite a bargain.
 On the downside, they occassionally get canceled because of the weather and during the summer, you should book at least month in advance since they get booked up pretty fast.
 For more info, pls check this excellent post about the flight (covers also flight from Kutaisi).

 From Kutaisi to Mestia: